brunomaga/brunomaga.github.io/index.md

 <!-- Parágrafo de introdução -->
 <p style="line-height: 1.6; margin-bottom: 0; clear: both;">
 Hi👋🏽!
 I am Bruno, an ML Systems researcher at <a href="https://www.huawei.com/ch-en/corporate-information/local-states">Huawei Research Switzerland</a>.
 Previously, I was an ML researcher at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/">Microsoft Research Cambridge</a>, and an HPC engineer, PhD and postdoc at <a href="https://epfl.ch">EPFL</a>.
-In this space, I keep track of <a href="{{ site.publications_permalink }}">publications</a> and <a href="{{ site.resources_permalink }}">resources</a> of interest, and post about ML and HPC.
+In this space, I post about some projects and topics related to my fields of interest.
 Enjoy🚀!
 </p>

 <!-- Lista de Posts -->